-There exists, in southern New Mexico, west of Roswell, a national monument of sorts – White Sands, a nearly 300 square mile desert of white gypsum sand and wave-like dunes, the world’s largest.
+There exists in southern New Mexico, west of Roswell, a national monument of sorts – an actual national monument, really; White Sands, a nearly 300 square mile desert of white gypsum sand and wave-like dunes, the world’s largest desert of white gypsum.
 Resting in the centre of the Tularosa Basin, White Sands National Monument preserves a significant part of the dunefield and the unique flora and fauna that reside therein.

-It may be a remote part of one of the nation’s less populated states, but for that very reason, White Sands National Monument and the surrounding area holds a very special and specific part of American history – directly related to the presence nearby of the White Sands Missile Range, a weapons-testing site for the United States military and the location of the first atomic bomb test, far to the north at the fabled Trinity site.
+It may be a remote part of one of the nation’s less populated states but for that very reason, White Sands National Monument and the surrounding area holds a very special and specific part of American history; this is directly related to the presence nearby of the White Sands Missile Range, a weapons-testing site for the United States military and the location of the first atomic bomb test, far to the north at the fabled Trinity site.

 While I didn’t visit White Sands with any interest in the latter, I did visit the monument and traverse some of its white gypsum dunes on a rather nice road trip.